dynamsoft-docs/barcode-reader-docs/parameters/structure-and-interfaces-of-parameters.md

 When getting started with the runtime settings, it could be a bit overwhelming given how many settings there are and the different scenarios in which they apply.

 To make things easier, we introduced three general modes to represent the `RuntimeSettings`:
-- `speed`: configures the SDK to read the image or frame as fast as possible, diregarding accuracy.
+- `speed`: configures the SDK to read the image or frame as fast as possible, disregarding accuracy.
 This mode is not recommended for 2D codes in general, but specifically PDF417 codes.
-- `coverage`: opposite to `speed`, this mode pioritizes accuracy by sacrificing speed.
+- `coverage`: opposite to `speed`, this mode prioritizes accuracy by sacrificing speed.
 - `balance`: As the name suggests, this mode offers the best of the two modes, achieving a good combination of the two extremes.

-Please refer to the following table that compares the `RuntimeSettings` between the three modes, as well as the default settings
+Please refer to the following breakdown the difference in the individual `RuntimeSettings` between the three modes, as well as the default settings

 | Parameter | `speed` | `balance` | `coverage` | `default` |
 | :-: | :-: | :-: | :-: | :-: |